il-ia-ni/angular-dev-extreme/README.md

 # angular-dev-extreme
-This is my tutorial for the basics of Angular as well as DevExtreme library of DevExpress
+This is my tutorial for the basics of Angular as well as DevExtreme library of DevExpress (https://js.devexpress.com/Demos/WidgetsGallery/)

+- Hello-angular
+- Dev-extreme

+Ilia Nikolaenko